Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Spectral energy distribution modelling

-The second stochastic SFH model that we test in our SED fitting process with CIGALE (Sec.~\ref{sec:SEDmodeling}) is defined as an Extended Regulator (Regulator hereafter).
-We follow the approach described in \cite{Iyer24}, first introduced in \cite{Tacchella20}.
+In the NonParametric SFH model, the SFR changes randomly between defined time steps.
+The changes follow the Student-t distribution.
+We follow the implementation described by \cite{Leja19} with prior continuity.
+This approach results in reduced burstiness, that is, fewer rapid changes in SFR in time.
+In our implementation, we allow for five parameters (an exemplary set of parameters can be found in Tab.~\ref{TAB:CIGALE_inp}) in this module.

+For the Regulator model, we follow the approach described in \cite{Tacchella20} and \cite{Iyer24}.
 The Regulator SFH model is based on the control of the SFR by the assigned gas mass reservoir.
 The stochastic nature of the SFR is a result of 1) gas inflow/outflow rates, 2) gas cycling in equilibrium between atomic and molecular states, and 3) the formation, lifetime and disruption of giant molecular clouds (GMCs).

-As the gas mass budget may be affected by the processes mentioned above, we use the Regulator, which includes their effect.
-We assume power laws to describe these effects \citep[e.g.][]{Iyer20, Tacchella20, Wang20} with power spectral density (PSD):

-where $f$ is the frequency of the process, $s^2$ is the absolute normalisation at $f=0$, and $\tau$ is the decorrelation time-scale of given process.

-Gas inflow and gas cycling in equilibrium are coupled, whereas the lifetimes of GMCs are independent of them \citep[][]{Tacchella20}.
-Thus, the total PSD will have two additive elements.
-We calculate autocovariance function (ACF) from the total PSD using the Wiener–Khinchin theorem and describe the stochastic change of SFR using the following ACF:

-where $\sigma_{reg}$ is long-term variability related to inflow and equilibrium, $\sigma_{dyn}$ is the variability of the dynamical component, $\tau_{flow}$, $\tau_{eq}$, $\tau_{dyn}$ are timescales of gas inflow/outflow, equilibrium cycling and GMC's lifetime, respectively, and $\tau$ is the timescale associated with the frequency $f$.
-For a detailed description of the derivation method of equation~\ref{EQ:ACFR}, we refer to \cite{Tacchella20} and \cite{Iyer24}.

-The ACF is now used as a physically motivated prior for stochastic SFH.
-Following \cite{Iyer24}, we build SFH by assuming that at each time bin $t_n$ we can find SFR$_n$, where $n~=1,...,N$, which corresponds the multivariate normal distribution:
+In our implementation, we allow for eight parameters in the Regulator model (an exemplary set of parameters can be found in Table~\ref{TAB:CIGALE_inp}).